cubee-cb/linux-vr-compat/ARCH.md

 ### Software
 - Vanilla Arch Linux (KDE Plasma Desktop, Wayland)
+    - Initially installed with Hyprland so I could try it, not a fan of having to constantly hit Super to do anything.
+Replaced it with barebones KDE Plasma (no KDE apps).
+    - Installed Niri to try but there's no environment over it so it doesn't really work lol.
 - [WiVRn](https://github.com/WiVRn/WiVRn) (v0.23, SolarXR branch) to connect to the PICO 4 and emulate SteamVR via OpenComposite.
 - [Envision](https://gitlab.com/gabmus/envision).
     - Hey, it actually works on Arch!
 Go figure.
+    - Start script that handles setting the GPU mode to VR while Envision is running.
 - [WlxOverlay-S](https://github.com/galister/wlx-overlay-s) for desktop views and playspace drag.
-    - Space Drag is either left/right stick click, Space Reset is double-click left stick.
+    - Working Set Toggle is Menu, Space Drag is left/right stick click, Space Reset is double-click left stick.
-    - Becomes laggy when playing VRChat.
-Unsure why.
+    - Framerate drops when playing heavier VRChat worlds.
+Unsure why as this doesn't happen on Fedora under most similar circumstances.
 - Most games run through Steam (Runtime), SteamVR is not installed.
 Envision does some magic to make games use it as the VR runtime.
 - Proton: [GE-Proton](https://github.com/GloriousEggroll/proton-ge-custom) (specific version TBD, i forgor) (unless otherwise specified)